Forklift-Certified-10930C/vrc-python-app/readme.md

 ## Application Details
 In the `main.py` file, you will find the code that controls the robot's movements, runs autonomous routines, and manages other important functions for the VEX Over Under competition.

-## Autonomous routine
+## Autonomous Routine
 Our robot has four diffrent routines depending on where they are on the game area.
 Two of them are for when the robot is the one Blue alliance and the other two are for the red allince.
 In main.py, the blue side is represented by positive integers, while the red side is represented by negative integers.
-This convention helps distinguish between the two sides and makes the code more visually intuitive.
+As well as Left being represented as 1 and right being represented as 2.

 ### Blue Alliance